 Yes, there's a limited place for shooting fully manual; if you're one of the people that needs to do this, then I don't need to explain to you what this place is.

-Better advice: Avoid the "Auto" mode on your digital camera (which usually does rude stuff like popping the flash without asking).
-Use P, which is a lot more flexible.
-Use the semi-automatic modes if you have a good reason to, or fully manual if you really know what you're doing, but don't think you should make life harder than it should be just because manual mode is "where the pros live".
+Better advice: Avoid the "Auto" mode on your digital camera (which usually locks out important settings and does rude stuff like popping the flash without asking).
+Use P, or one of the semi-automatic modes if you have a good reason to.
+Or use fully manual if you really know what you're doing!
+But don't think you should make life harder than it should be just because manual mode is "where the pros live".

 Okay, they don't actually say this, but seriously, go to almost any gear website and fuck me.
 Has anyone else noticed that on almost all those sites, the sample images are totally boring?
 My mum regularly takes better photographs even though she barely knows how to use a camera!
 The beginner will come to one of three conclusions:

-Better advice: The sample pictures on most photography websites suck so much because their authors are in a rush to get articles written so that they can be among the first to write about the cameras they're using, to get more hits, and therefore to get more ad revenue.
+Better advice: The sample pictures on most photography websites are boring because their authors are in a rush to get articles written so that they can be among the first to write about the cameras they're using, to get more hits, and therefore to get more ad revenue.
 It's the same reason most sites hit you with twelve books' worth of specifications, rather than awesome photography.
-Go out with whatever camera you have and take some shots that will kick those boring sample photographs in the head.
+Go out with whatever camera you have and take photos that are not boring.

 (Yes, I'm calling it "raw", not "RAW", because "RAW" is not an acronym.
 Neither is it a file extension, which might justify capitalising it; Canon use .CR2 and Nikon use .NEF.)

 I initially titled this section "You need to shoot raw".
 I realised that my objection isn't with telling people to shoot raw, it's with people that actually like arguing raw vs JPEG on the Internet.
-To be clear: I totally understand the benefits of shooting raw, even though I typically prefer JPEGs for anything I shoot with a digital camera and oh god I'm actually falling asleep thinking about this and I'm going to stop.
+To be clear: I totally understand the benefits of shooting raw, even though I often prefer JPEGs for the things I shoot with digital cameras and I'm actually falling asleep thinking about this and I'm going to stop.

 I'll quote a particularly bad blog: